opnfv/netready/docs/requirements/index.rst

 :Abstract: OPNFV provides an infrastructure with different SDN controller
            options to realize NFV functionality on the platform it builds.
-As OPNFV uses OpenStack as VIM, we need to analyze the capabilities this component offers us.
+As OPNFV uses OpenStack as a VIM, we need to analyze the capabilities this component offers us.
 The networking functionality is provided by a single component called Neutron, which hides the controller under it, let it be Neutron itself or any supported SDN controller.
 As NFV